Snap-In Dentures: How Implant-Supported Dentures Work

 • Total 10-year maintenance – approximately $6,700 to $7,100

 Traditional dentures cost $1,500 to $4,000 initially for a quality set.
-That’s significantly less than implant-supported dentures upfront.
-But let’s look at the 10-year picture.
+That's significantly less than implant-supported dentures upfront.
+But the 10-year picture looks very different.

 Traditional dentures over 10 years: